Thomé H. Fang, the Man and His Career

 (7) The YCS and the May 4th Movement

-The reason is not far to find: In May 1918 a total of 2,500 students
+not far to find: In May 1918 a total of

-returned from Japan in protest of the secret agreement the corrupt Beijing
+2,500 students returned from Japan in protest of the secret agreement the

-Government secretly signed with the Japanese authorities.
-The three student leaders Zeng Qi, Zhang
+corrupt Beijing Government secretly signed with the Japanese authorities.
+The three student leaders Zeng Qi, Zhang Mengjiu,

 On July 1, 1918, the Preparative Committee for the YCS was formed in Beijing; and in February 1919, three months before the May 4th, Wang Guangqi and Chen Yusheng, as urged by Zeng Qi, came down to Nanking for meeting with Zuo Shunsehng and Huang Zhongsu.
 At Huang’s house, Master Fang and Zhao Shuyu were formally presented to Wang.
 As a result, all this fine young group were invited to join as Founding Members for the YCS Nanking Chapter; and our philosopher, with his well reputed intellectual and literary brilliance, was at once appointed Editor-in-Chief for The Young World¸ a twin publication with The Young China edited by Wang, Li, and Kang Baiqing (a poet writer) in Beijing.